 The Canon EOS-1D Mark II and the Canon EOS 5DS R are two professional cameras that were revealed to the public, respectively, in January 2004 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and a full frame (5DS R) sensor.
-The 1D Mark II has a resolution of 8.2 megapixel, whereas the 5DS R provides 50.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D Mark II has a resolution of 8.2 megapixels, whereas the 5DS R provides 50.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D Mark II vs Canon 5DS R
+Body comparison: Canon 1D Mark II vs 5DS R

-An illustration of the physical size and weight of the Canon 1D Mark II and the Canon 5DS R is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Canon 5DS R. The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is notably smaller (28 percent) than the Canon 1D Mark II.
 Moreover, the 5DS R is substantially lighter (39 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.